 The Environmental Atlas researched supply chains in a total of eight sectors of the German economy.
 For each of these sectors, the authors break down the environmental impact of the respective value chain.
 These analyses reveal at which stage in the supply chain, in which upstream sectors and in which countries the environmental damages are caused.
 In this way the Environmental Atlas uncovers the environmental footprint of supply chains, which until now companies could only inadequately identify.

-The Environmental Atlas was funded as part of the export initiative for environmental technologies from the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety.
+The Atlas on Environmental Impacts: Supply Chains was funded as part of the export initiative for environmental technologies from the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety.
 With the aid of a so-called extended input-output model of industry structures, Systain calculated the data on greenhouse gas and nitrogen oxide emissions, water usage and land consumption for specific sectors and their respective supply chains.
 The following sectors are highlighted in the Environmental Atlas: clothing retailing, chemical, electronic, automobile, food retailing, engineering, metal production and paper.

-Jungmichel, Norbert; Christina Schampel und Daniel Weiss 2017: Umweltatlas Lieferketten – Umweltwirkungen und Hot-Spots in der Lieferkette.
+Jungmichel, Norbert; Christina Schampel and Daniel Weiss 2017: Atlas on Environmental Impacts: Supply Chains.
 Berlin/Hamburg: adelphi/Systain.